Puercosuchus: Limbs and girdles

 The scapula (shoulder blade) of Puercosuchus is similar to other azendohsaurids, being tall and relatively broad, although it is not constricted anywhere along its length unlike those of Azendohsaurus or Shringasaurus.
 Like them, though, the glenoid (shoulder joint) faces not only out to the side but back as well.
 The interclavicle, a bone that connects each side of the shoulder girdle down the middle of the chest, is T-shaped with two sharply projecting lateral processes that articulate with the clavicles.
 It sports a pair of short anterior processes at the front with a notch in between, typical of various other archosauromorphs (such as Prolacerta) but differing from both the single pointed anterior process of Azendohsaurus and Shringasaurus and the smooth anterior margin of Malerisaurus.

 The hips (pelvic girdle) are overall similar to that of Azendohsaurus, including a pointed and tapering posterior process on the ilium.
 However, the anterior process in front of the hip socket is much shorter in Puercosuchus.
 Its femur is long and somewhat S-shaped, as in Azendohsaurus, but like the humerus is comparatively more gracile.
 Similarly, the tibia is not as robust, including a smaller cnemial crest for muscle attachment.
 The fibula is twisted into an S-shape and compressed from side-to-side, with a ridge on its front and rear surfaces.
 Uniquely, Puercosuchus also has a rounded ridge and associated groove on the lower half of its inner surface.
 In some regards, the bones of the ankle such as the astragalus bone are more similarly shaped to those of Trilophosaurus, but still bear azendohsaurid features (such as a longer attachment for the fibula).
-Similar to the forelimb, the only known parts of the feet are the metatarsals, of which the hooked fifth metatarsal has a unique tubercle on its top surface.
+Similar to the forelimb, the only definitively known parts of the feet are the metatarsals, of which the hooked fifth metatarsal has a unique tubercle on its top surface.